Taking a year out

-We are happy to consider applications from students who wish to take a year out of study before starting university.
+We accept applications from students who wish to take a year out of study before starting university.

-However, competition for places is extremely high and applicants applying during their gap year, with qualifications achieved, will often be in a stronger position than those applying for deferred entry with predicted grades.
+Please note that competition for places is extremely high and applicants who apply during their year out with qualifications achieved, may be in a stronger position than those who apply for deferred entry with predicted grades.

-Applicants to Veterinary Medicine, and applicants for full-fee overseas Medicine places, who wish to take a gap year, will not be considered for deferred entry, and should apply during their year out.
+Applicants to veterinary medicine and Non-EU international applicants to medicine who wish to take a year out, will not be considered for deferred entry and should apply during their year out.

-SQA applicants to Medicine who wish to take a gap year are strongly encouraged to do so after completing S6.
+Scottish applicants to medicine who wish to take a year out are strongly encouraged to do so after completing S6.

-You should include in your UCAS personal statement details of how you intend to spend or have spent your gap year.
+You should include in your personal statement details of how you intend to spend, or have spent, your year out.

-To best prepare for mathematics or language degrees, we recommend that you use your gap year to undertake work that will maintain your mathematics or language skills.
+To best prepare for mathematics or language degrees, we recommend that you use your year out to undertake work which will maintain your mathematics or language skills.

-Further information about deferred entry and other study routes is available from the College Admissions Offices.
+Further information about deferred entry is available from our college admissions offices.